Maxime-Fansi-laas/ros2_control_bolt/doc/Launch.md

    **If you want, you can play with all others Topics to see what they published.**

-### Now you can start the last tutorial for know how to give some position to Bolt.
+### Now you can start the last tutorial to know how to give some position to Bolt and command it.
+[Click here for the next and last step](https://github.com/Maxime-Fansi-laas/ros2_control_bolt/blob/master/doc/Running_controllers.md).